 Remember to wash them often throughout the day, especially before eating, preparing food, or dressing or even touching a wound, and do so after touching an animal, using the toilet, or changing a baby’s diaper.

-Washing hands with soap and water are more effective than using alcohol-based hand sanitizers.
+Washing hands with soap and water is more effective than using alcohol-based hand sanitizers.

-Vaccination can help to prevent some infections, but a wise person must still take necessary precautions when with someone who has an infectious disease.
-Small chance of getting infected is also insect bites.
+Vaccination can help to prevent some infections, but a wise person must still take necessary precautions when someone who has an infectious disease.
+A small chance of getting infected is also insect bites.
 Small chance but worth considering it.
 Use bed nets and insect repellents.

 Keep your home clean.
 Make an extra effort to keep your home tidy and clean, inside and outside as well.
 Eliminate all places where water can collect and mosquitoes can breed.
 Unwashed and uncovered foods and garbage attract insects and vermin, all of which can bring in microbes and cause disease.